Brahmo Samaj: Divisions of Brahmo Samaj

-Anusthanic versus Ananusthanic Brahmos
+Anusthanic versus Ananusthanic (Non-Anusthanic) Brahmos

 Anusthanic Brahmos comprise Adi Brahmos, Adi Dharmaites and many Sadharan Brahmos.
 Anusthanic Brahmos are exclusively adherents of the Brahmo religion and have no other faith.

-The concept of 'soul' is anathema to such Brahmos, being ruled out by the 1861 anusthan and is properly termed as "Being" (life).
-Every "unmortal" Being is a part of God (Singularity, the Author and Preserver of Existence) which is sent out for a mission ('Kriya') on completion of which it reintegrates (absorbs) with "God".
-For Anusthanic Brahmos the next step after death on this life (or any life) is reintegration and renewal with 'God'.
+The concept of the soul is anathema to Anusthanic Brahmos, which they consider to have been ruled out by the "1861 Anusthan" and they instead refer to the soul as "being".
+Every "being", which they consider immortal, is a part of God, who they see as the singularity, author and preserver of existence.
+"Beings" are sent out by God for a mission, "Kriya" on completion of which the "being" reintegrates (re-absorbs) into God.

+For Anusthanic Brahmos the next step after death is this reintegration, re-absorption and renewal with God.